 Upwork is another freelance website where you can create a profile for offering proofreading jobs.

-Usually, I will say that if you’ve no previous experience, then you must offer service at a cheaper price than the average price so that you can get some project.
+Usually, I will say if you’ve no previous experience, then you must offer service at a cheaper price than the average price so that you can get project opportunities.

-With time, when you start gaining experience, you can then increase your service rate accordingly.
+With time, when you gain experience, you can then increase your service rate accordingly.

 That’s it.
 If you know any other legitimate proofreading jobs online that I haven’t mentioned here, then I’d love to hear from you.
 Please leave a comment.